mj-crabtree/unix-admin/logbooks/lab02.md

 more: /root/temp11/test_c.dat: No such file or directory
 ```

-40. *Write down the response of the kernel to each of the 3 ‘cp’-command given above.*
+40. *Write down the response of the kernel to each of the three `cp`-command given above.*

 ```bash
 [root@UWS ~]# cp /root/temp11/test_a.dat /home/student